 While no two courses participate in exactly the same activities, each course includes classroom and/or hands-on activities in the following areas:

-We provide a DVD workbook with excellent resources and reading material that we ask you to read as part of the coursework.
+An digital workbook with excellent resources and reading material that we ask you to read as part of the coursework.
 In addition, we have an ongoing list of recommended reading that includes everything from foundational manuals by Bill Mollison to magazine articles on new applications of solar power.
 The list is not required reading for the course, but available to you as a resource as you continue your permaculture explorations.

 Commonweal Garden is dynamic, living classroom that offers a multitude of learning opportunities through direct experience.
-Features of the farm include goats, chickens, fruit orchards, year-round vegetables, bees, edible mushrooms, culinary and medicinal herbs, grains, grey water, and solar-heating systems, aquaculture, natural buildings, and more.
+Features of the farm include chickens, fruit orchards, year-round vegetables, bees, edible mushrooms, culinary and medicinal herbs, grains, grey water, and solar-heating systems, aquaculture, natural buildings, and more.
 Located in the Point Reyes National Seashore, the interchange between wildlife and farm life is immense.